 Typically, watering issues will be the most common cause of spider plant wilting, and it’s something that you should look into first.
 When the weather is hot during the summer, spider plants need more water than usual, and you’re supposed to prevent the soil from completely drying out.

 Try to remember your watering habits and think back to whether you have been letting the soil dry out during the summer months.
-If you have, then this could be the cause of the wilting, and you might be able to fix things by watering the plant better.
+If you have, this could be the cause of the wilting, and you might be able to fix things by watering the plant better.

 However, it’s also important to note that watering a spider plant too much can cause wilting issues as well.
 When you water a spider plant more than normal, it’s going to be too much for it to take, and you’ll likely notice the plant start to wilt.